Free Wired

-Free Wired is the third album and major label debut of the American group Far East Movement, released on October 12, 2010, by Cherrytree Records and Interscope Records.
+Free Wired is the third studio album and major label debut by the American group Far East Movement, released on October 12, 2010, by Cherrytree Records and Interscope Records.

 The album debuted at number 24 on the Billboard 200, with sales of 17,000.

-The first single "Like a G6" was released on April 13, 2010.
-It reached number 1 on the Billboard Hot 100.
+The first single "Like a G6" was released on April 13, 2010, and reached number 1 on the Billboard Hot 100.
 The second official single was "Rocketeer", which featured Ryan Tedder from OneRepublic.
 The music video for the song premiered on VEVO and YouTube on October 29, 2010.
 "Rocketeer" reached number 7 on the Billboard Hot 100.